Quarterly Prints (Spring)

 What’s New at CPVH?

 We have had a few staff members move on in their career, including two moving on to local specialty hospitals in the area.
 We are sad to see them go, but understand and wish them all well in their new positions.
 As a result we have begun an extensive search for staff to replace these individuals, but know it is no easy task.
 Fortunately, we have already found one outstanding individual to fill one of the vacant positions.
 Please join us in welcoming Ashley Ward.
-You can read more on here on our staff page at CPVH.com/Staff.
+You can read more on here on our staff page.

 We are however; continuing our search to fill two vacancies we currently have.
 We are looking for experienced or licensed veterinary technicians to add to our team.
 If you know of an experienced veterinary technician looking for a new and exciting position, please let them know we’d love to discuss their qualifications.
 They can complete and application at CPVH.com/Jobs.